Jim Jordan to endorse empowering McHenry as temporary Speaker

 But it’s unclear whether a vote to empower McHenry will pass muster on the House floor.

-While the push to expand McHenry’s power has been growing this week, several conservative Republicans on Thursday came out strongly against doing so.
+While the push to expand McHenry’s power has been growing this week, a number of Republicans pushed back on the idea Thursday.

+“Oh, hell no. Hades no,” Rep. Pat Fallon (R-Texas) told reporters.
+Rep. Scott Perry (R-Pa.) said Republicans “shouldn’t be setting this precedent,” and Rep. Tim Burchett (R-Tenn.) said he was “absolutely” going to vote against it.

-Whether Jordan’s endorsement of the idea moves them — and whether Democrats may be willing to make up for any GOP defections — remains the key question.
+How many defections there ultimately are — and whether any Democrats help make up the difference — remains the key question.

 The resolution would broadly grant McHenry the same powers as an elected Speaker, but it would only leave him in the role until January, and he would not be in the line of presidential succession.